ESD Valve System

 ESD Valve Safety

-In the event of a failure, triggered by an ESD signal, the system will use stored hydraulic pressure to move the valve actuator to the desired fail-safe position (open or close) ensuring an automatic fail-safe system without the need for external power.
+In the event of a failure, triggered by an ESD signal, the system will use stored hydraulic pressure or a pre-compressed spring to move the valve actuator to the desired fail-safe position (open or close) ensuring an automatic fail-safe system without the need for external power.

 This system is designed to minimize maintenance and is engineered for tough heavy-duty industrial applications to operate valves with high thrusts and torques.